Kendall Jenner Allegedly Called Sister Kylie Jenner’s Lip Kits ‘Tacky’

 “Kylie Jenner sees each of her houses as investments and her way of becoming the richest Kardashian,” the Kardashian source then added amid the feud accusations.
 “She’s always joking with her mom about how she’s going to make more than Kim.”

-Kylie and Kendall are so far yet to officially confirm the feud rumors put forward by Radar Online, though the site also spoke to the sister’s grandmother Esther Jenner, who revealed that Kendall and Kylie also had a lot of money stashed away in trust fund which they then spent on their homes once they both turned 18.
+Kylie and Kendall have not officially confirmed the feud rumors put forward by Radar Online, although the site also spoke to the sister’s grandmother, Esther Jenner, who revealed that Kendall and Kylie also had a lot of money stashed away in trust funds, which they then spent on their homes once they both turned 18.

 “They’ve been making money from the time they were quite young and all that money was put into a trust for them,” Jenner told the site of the Jenner sister’s finances, which has allegedly caused a feud between the sisters.
 “When each of them was 18 they started buying houses.”

-While Kendall and Kylie are so far staying tight lipped amid reports their real estate and Kylie’s Lip Kit business ventures has caused a major feud between the two, they noticeably haven’t been spotted together on Instagram recently despite the sisters posting numerous selfies together to the social media site in the past.
+While Kendall and Kylie are so far staying tight-lipped amid reports their real estate and Kylie’s Lip Kit business ventures has caused a major feud between the two, they noticeably haven’t been spotted together on Instagram recently despite the sisters posting numerous selfies together to the social media site in the past.

-Kylie has been absent from Kendall’s Instagram page and vice versa in recent weeks, though both have been posting increasing number of photos with friends amid reports Jenner may have slammed her sister’s Lip Kits as “tacky.”
+Kylie has been absent from Kendall’s Instagram page and vice versa in recent weeks, although both have been posting increasing number of photos with friends amid reports Jenner may have slammed her sister’s Lip Kits as “tacky.”

 Kendall posted a snap with her model friends including Bella Hadid on February 21, while Kylie posted a snap of herself and two friends showing off their velvet tracksuits on February 26.